chase0aks/Voice-Controlled-Car/README.md

 ## Overview

-The Voice-Controlled RC Car project enables you to control a radio-controlled car using voice commands.
-This project is ideal for those who want to add an exciting layer of interactivity to their RC car experience by issuing voice commands for control.
+The Voice-Controlled Robot Car project allows you to build a voice-activated robot car that can move in response to spoken commands.
+This project is ideal for those who want to create an innovative voice-controlled vehicle using a Raspberry Pi and servos.

 ## Features

 ### 1. Voice Control

-- Effortlessly control your RC car using voice commands.
+- Effortlessly control your robot car using voice commands.
 - Supported commands include "forward," "back," "left," "right," "donuts," and "stop."

 ### 2. Motor Control

-- Seamlessly adjust the motor's speed and direction in response to voice commands.
+- Seamlessly adjust the servo motors to control the robot car's movement based on voice commands.
-- The RC car can move forward, backward, turn left, turn right, or perform donuts as directed.
+- The car can move forward, backward, turn left, turn right, or perform donuts as directed.

 ### 3. Audio Recording